spulit/MyBookLibrary/README.md

 # MyBookLibrary
-App created with angular 8, Spring Boot and Java 8
+App created with angular 8.
+Is the fronted of an application that has the library management.